 Karen Jackson is Deputy Chief Operating Officer.
 In this capacity she provides executive leadership for CMS’s mission support functions, including information technology, budget, human capital, security, contracting and acquisition, risk management and continuous improvement for an agency responsible for over 148 million beneficiaries in Medicare, Medicaid, the Children’s Health Insurance Program (CHIP), and the HealthCare.gov health insurance marketplace.

-Karen most recently served as Deputy Director of the CMS Innovation Center, established in 2010 as part of the Affordable Care Act to test new health care payment and service delivery models that improve quality and lower costs, with $10 billion for the initial 10 year period.
-Karen began her SES career in 2004 as the Director of the Medicare Contractor Management Group where she oversaw the successful movement of the national Medicare fee-for-service claims volume (1 billion are claims processed annually) into performance-based contracts, completing this $5 billion contract conversion in September 2013.
+Karen served as Deputy Director of the CMS Innovation Center, established in 2010 as part of the Affordable Care Act to test new health care payment and service delivery models that improve quality and lower costs, with $10 billion for the initial 10 year period.
+Karen began her SES career as the Director of the Medicare Contractor Management Group in the Center for Medicare where she oversaw the successful movement of the national Medicare fee-for-service claims volume (1 billion claims processed annually) into performance-based contracts, completing this $5 billion contract conversion in September 2013.